VIN-y/MissChanger/STLs/README.md

 The tool changer mechanism requires 3 modded pieces: the tap front, the print-head rear, and the locker.

 For the print-head rear.
 Two threaded inserts are needed.
-There is a insert slot for the pogo pin pad on the side.
-On the other side, are aligner pin slots to mate with the dock; which will need 2 of 3mm sleeves.
+There is a insert slot for the pogo pins pad on the side.
+On the other side, are aligner-pin slots to mate with the dock; which will need 2 of 3mm sleeves.
 Finally, on the back, there are 2 of 3x20mm chamferred pins, which are pressed into place (they will butt up against the threaded

 The locker required a M3x12mm bolt on the side, as shown in the picture below.